 A longer 'tail' on the distribution of progeny per sire is indicative of 'popular sires' (few sires with a very large number of offspring), known to be a major contributor to a high rate of inbreeding.
-It appears that the extensive use of popular dogs as sires has eased over time since 1990's (the 'tail' of the blue distribution shortening).
-However, the highest producing sire in the 2015 - 2019 block still produced about 1.5% of the puppies born in that period.
+There is strong evidence of popular sires in the breed.
+The highest producing sire in the 2015 - 2019 block produced about 5.0% of the puppies born in that period.